MicrochipTech/Sub-GHz_MICRF112_MICRF220-219A/README.md

 ## 7. Run the demo<a name="step7">

 - After programming the board, the expected application behavior is shown in the below [video](https://github.com/MicrochipTech/Sub-GHz_MICRF112_MICRF220-219A/blob/main/docs/Working_Demo.gif).

+The MICRF112 is a transmitter which sends the incremented counter value and whenever the data is transmitted the D7 led glows.

+The MICRF220/219A is a receiver which receives the data from the MICRF112 and displays the data received in TX and the number of packets received in RX and the RSSI value is also displayed.

 ![Alt Text](docs/Working_Demo.gif)